browserengineering/book/book/animations.md

-And while we're at it, add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted it); this will be useful when keeping track of mappinges betwen `DisplayItem`s and GPU textures.[^cache-key]
+And while we're at it, add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted it); this will be useful when keeping track of mappings betwen `DisplayItem`s and GPU textures.[^cache-key]

 [^cache-key]: Remember that these compositing GPU textures are simply a form of